daniel5151/mips241/README.md

 # mips241

+## WARNING - This project is DEPRECATED

+Please check out [uwmips](https://github.com/daniel5151/uwmips), an updated emulator with the same features as mips241, _and more!_

+For example, uwmips has a _time travelling debugger_, so not only can you step forward, _but you can also step backwards!_

+---

 ### A MIPS system emulator for CS 241 @ uWaterloo

 **TL;DR: Faster than `java mips.array` / `java mips.twoints`, and also a